-Plannir ng and Development Objectives Policies 1.
-To reduce the number of vacant parcels in the core by encouraging development that such as multi-residential, multiple story commercial, or office spaces.
-1-a.
-A variety of incentives will be implemented for landowners to develop vacant parcels.
-2. To reduce single use surface parking lots and incorporate on-site parking into building design.
-2-a.
-No new surface parking lots will be permitted.
-2-b.
-The City will work with developers to build alternatives for parking that supports new development.
+Planning and Development Objectives Policies To reduce the number of vacant p in the core by encouraging develo that such as multi-residential, mu story commercial, or office spaces implemented for landowners to develop ltiple vacant parcels.
+To reduce single use surface parking in building design. build alternatives for parking that supports new development.
 2-c.
 The City will work with existing developments to build alternatives for parking if desired.
-3. To increase the number of trips into and within City Core via walking, cycling, and public transit.
-3-a.
-Improvements will be made to walking and cycling infrastructure so that it is accessible for people of all ages and abilities.
-3-b.
+To increase the number of trips in within City Core via walking, cyclir public transit. , 3-b.
 Increase in level of service for public transit into and within City Core will be considered based on recommendations in the 2019 Yellowknife Public Transit Review.
-4. To shift transportation mode share from private motor vehicles to walking, cycling and public transit.
-4-a.
-Implementation plan for shifting trips to active transportation and public transit will be created.
-5. To improve safety and network connectivity for pedestrians and cyclists of all ages and abilities.
+To shift transportation mode shar private motor vehicles to walking, and public transit.
+To improve safety and network connectivity for pedestrians and c of all ages and abilities.
 5-a.
 Active transportation infrastructure will be safe, connected, accessible, direct and available year round.
 5-b.
 Recommendations from City of Yellowknife Accessibility Audit, with respect to accessibility of City infrastructure, will be implemented.
-6. To allow for greater residential density.
-6-a.
-Density bonusing policy will be created to allow higher densities in exchange for developer funded landscaping, public art, affordable housing, and other public realm investments.
-7. To increase flexibility for a variety of land uses that support the City's downtown revitalization strategy.
-7-a.
-Off-street parking minimums will be removed.
+6. To allow for greater residential de 7.
+To increase flexibility for a variety uses that support the City's down revitalization strategy.

 Planning and Development Objectives Policies 7-b.
 Zoning will allow for a greater mix of residential, commercial and institutional uses in the downtown city core.
-To improve the aesthetic and functional quality of the public realm in public gathering areas and public streets.
+8. To improve the aesthetic and functional quality of the public realm in public gathering areas and public streets.
 8-a.
 Specific revenue tools for investing in public realm improvements will be created (on-street parking revenue, business improvement district levies, density bonusing payments, etc.).
 9. To encourage active uses at street level.
 9-a.
 Parking, unless screened with active uses, will not be permitted in buildings at street level as defined in the Yellowknife Zoning Bylaw.
 9-b.
-Design of street front buildings should 10.
-To improve inclusivity of public spaces for all residents.
-9-b.
-Design of street from buildings should include visual interest.
+Design of street front buildings should include visual interest.
+10. To improve inclusivity of public spaces for all residents.
 10-a.
 Public areas will be designed to consider needs of people of all ages, abilities, genders, incomes, and cultural backgrounds.
-11. To reduce the number of vacant or partially vacant buildings.
+To reduce the number of vacant or partially vacant buildings.
 11-a.
 Incentives will be created for adaptive re-use of vacant existing buildings.
 12. To allow for a mix of residential, commercial, institutional uses so that it remains the hub of the City.
 12-a.
 Zoning bylaws will be examined, and where appropriate, revised to make development that encourages mixed compatible uses easier.
 13. To enhance open spaces in the core to support community events, traditional activities, and passive recreation.
 13-a.
 Large open spaces will include amenities that support larger community events of 50 people or more such as public washroom areas, vehicle and bicycle parking and walkways that support accessibility.
 14. To enhance the mix between public and private realms.
 14-a.
 Incentive programs for outdoor patios that were created in 2017 will be evaluated and considered for zoning bylaw amendment.
 14-b.
 The City will create tools to incentivize street front ground level retail to support the revitalization of retail in the Core.